supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L01_Agile_Planning_and_Portfolio_Management_with_Azure_Boards.md

     ![Fill in "New task" fields and click "Save and Close"](images/m1/save_task_v1.png)

 30. Repeat the last five steps to add another task named **Optimize data query for most recent tutorials**.
 Set its **Remaining Work** to **3** and its **Activity** to **Design**.
 Click **Save & Close** once completed.

+31. **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:

+   - Click the **(...) icon** located at the upper right corner of the lab guide section and navigate to the **Lab Validation** Page.
+   - Hit the **Validate** button for the corresponding task.
+   - If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   - If you need any assistance, please contact us at [labs-support@spektrasystems.com](labs-support@spektrasystems.com).We are available 24/7 to help you out.

 #### Task 3: Manage sprints and capacity